Jeam Kelly Sroyer

-Jeam Kelly Sroyer (born 11 December 2002) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persik Kediri.
+Jeam Kelly Sroyer (born 11 December 2002) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persipura Jayapura.

 Club career

 PSBS Biak

 In 2021, Sroyer signed a contract with Indonesian Liga 2 club PSBS Biak.
 He made his league debut on 7 October 2021 in a match against Mitra Kukar at the Tuah Pahoe Stadium, Palangka Raya.
 On 3 November, Sroyer scored his first league goal in the 2021 Liga 2 for PSBS Biak in a 2–1 victory over Mitra Kukar.

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1 in the 2021 season.
 Sroyer made his professional debut on 8 January 2022 in a match against Borneo as a substitute for Antoni Nugroho in the 90th minute at the Kapten I Wayan Dipta Stadium, Gianyar.
 On 5 March, Sroyer scored his first league goal in 87th minute and saved Persik Kediri from losing to Madura United. score draw 2–2.

+On 31 July 2022, he started his match in the 2022–23 Liga 1 season for Persik, playing as a substitutes in a 1–1 draw over Bhayangkara.
+Sroyer scored his first goal of the 2022–23 season on 17 December in a 1–0 win against Dewa United, while getting the first win in the new league season.